amseps/amseps-imageboard/README.md

       or just add new reply to the state)
       Also reload on reply
-      Add a better 'refresh' button than just refreshing page
+      Add a better 'refresh' button than just refreshing page ↑ Make noimage local instead of sending an image get request

     Minimum Viable Product: ////////////////////////////////////////////////////////////////////
       ↑ Make static pages